oretoise/docs/_docs/events/events.md

 ![Events Button]({{site.url}}{{site.baseurl}}/assets/images/events/events_nav.png)

-From here, you can see a calendar view of events, whether they are active or still tentative.
+From here, you can see a calendar view of events and whether they are active or still tentative.

 ## Registration
 Connecting a prospect to a record has always been a challenge in Recruit and by hand.
 Fortunately, Slate makes this process simple.
 Jordan created a template for all of our events to use.
 This includes a univeral registration form.
-Simply create the event using the template, test it out, and you are good to go.
+Simply create the event using the template, test the form, and you are good to go.

 ## Creating New Events
 To create a new event within Slate for CDE usage, follow this [guide](/docs/events/new-event).